-B. Core Clinical Clerkship Grading System OMS-III - (Clerkships with COMATs) - (Effective Retroaction Date - July 2023)
+B. Core Clinical Clerkship Grading System OMS-III - (Clerkships with COMATs)

+Grad e Description GPA Quality Points

+Honors

-Grade Description GPA Quality Points Honors Н 1.
-A high COMAT Score set by the COM curriculum committee and based on national data, which is reviewed annually; and 2.
-Preceptor evaluation scores: Mean 3.5 or higher (out of 4.0) Pass Р 1.
-An acceptable COMAT Score set by the COM curriculum committee and based on national data, which is reviewed annually; and 2.
-Preceptor evaluation scores: Mean 1.5 or higher (out of 4.0) NP Non-Pass RP Remediation Successfully Passed
+Н 1.
+A high COMAT Score set by the COM curriculum committee and based on national data, which is reviewed annually; and

+2. Preceptor evaluation scores: Mean 3.5 or higher (out of 4.0) Pass

+Р 1.
+An acceptable COMAT Score set by the COM curriculum committee and based on national data, which is reviewed annually; and

+2. Preceptor evaluation scores: Mean 1.5 or higher (out of 4.0)

+NP Non-Pass

+RP Remediation Successfully Passed

+S Satisfactory